michaelmusty/.dotfiles/README.markdown

 Configuration that should be sourced for all POSIX-fearing interactive shells is kept in `~/.shrc`, with subscripts read from `~/.shrc.d`.
 There's a shim in `~/.shinit` to act as `ENV`.
+I make an effort to target POSIX for my functions and scripts where I can so that the same files can be loaded for all shells.

-I make an effort to target POSIX for my functions and scripts where I can, but Bash is my interactive shell of choice.
-My `.bash_profile` calls `.profile`, and then `.bashrc`, which only applies for interactive shells.
-Subscripts for `.bashrc` are loaded from `.bashrc.d`.
+On GNU/Linux I use Bash, on BSD I use some variant of Korn Shell, preferably `ksh93` if it's available.

 As I occasionally have work on very old internal systems, my Bash is written to work with [any version 2.05a or